All candidates must follow these rules when using permitted books in the exams.

 - Use electronic copies of books on devices such as tablets or e-readers.

-- Bring self-printed copies of the books without written permission.
+- Use self-printed copies of the books without written permission.
 Refer to this guidance.

 If you do not have access to an original, bound copy:

-Self-printed copies are not ordinarily permitted, and require individual, written dispensation from the CIOT for each exam.
+Self-printed copies of permitted books or texts require individual, written dispensation from the CIOT for each exam.

-If you have genuine difficulty obtaining an original, bound book, you must education [at] adit.org (subject: ADIT%20self-printed%20books) (contact the CIOT) no later than two weeks before the first exam of the session for further advice and instructions.
+If you have genuine difficulty obtaining an original, bound book, you must education [at] adit.org (subject: ADIT%20self-printed%20books) (contact the CIOT) no later than 48 hours before your exam for further advice and instructions.

-In your email you should include your ADIT number, details on the book, the exam you want to bring it to, and where you're sitting the exam.
+In your email you should include your ADIT number, details on the book or text, and the exam in which you want to use it.

-Requests made less than two weeks before the exam session starts will not be accepted.
+Requests made less than 48 hours before the start of your exam will not be accepted.

-The Presiding Officer and invigilators have the absolute power to confiscate any book which they suspect is prohibited, or any material in breach of our rules.
+The CIOT have the absolute power to disqualify candidates who use books or text which are not permitted in the exam, or who use any material in breach of our rules.

-Books listed on this page are only those which candidates are permitted bring into the exam room for the June and December 2020 sessions.
-The full reading lists for each module can be found in the ADIT Syllabus.
+Books listed on this page are only those which candidates are permitted bring into the exam room for the December 2020 sessions.
+The full reading lists for each module can be found in the ADIT syllabus.